-• It is difficult to calculate the value of opportunity costs.
+It is difficult to calculate the value of opportunity costs.

 Firstly, when choosing one option over another, we seldom know the actual value of the forgone benefits because the next best alternative is "the road not taken".
-For example, in order to measure the opportunity cost of spending on a K-pop concert, the individual must be able to rank their preferences according to how much they value each choice.
-However, it is always difficult to rank these preferences by assigning an exact value to each one of them.
+For example, in order to measure the opportunity cost of spending on a ticket for Taylor Swift concert, the individual must be able to rank their preferences according to how much they value each choice.
+However, it is always difficult to rank these preferences by assigning an exact value to each one of them. # inaccurate estimate

-As such, individuals do not have an accurate measure or complete information of the forgone benefits while deciding to spend on a K-pop concert over other alternatives, for example, purchasing a pair of new AirPods Pro.
-This is primarily because the next best alternative was not chosen so the estimations of forgone benefits are rather arbitrarily projected and not the actual value of the next best
+As such, individuals do not have an accurate measure or complete information of the forgone benefits while deciding to spend on a ticket for Taylor Swift concert over other alternatives like travelling or purchasing a pair of new AirPods Pro.
+This is primarily because the next best alternative was not chosen so the estimations of forgone benefits are rather arbitrarily projected and not the actual value of the next best choice to him/her.

-It is important to know the definition of opportunity cost. choice to him/her.
 Therefore, we only know what we were expected to give up but not what we actually gave up.